Green Card for Siblings: Bringing Your Siblings to the United States

 United States citizenship comes with many advantages, including the ability to petition for your sibling to join you in the United States under a family-based green card.

-What Counts as a Sibling for a Sibling Green Card?
+Who Counts as a Sibling for a Sibling Green Card?

-In order to qualify to apply for a sibling green card, you need to be a U.S. citizen who is at least 21 years of age.
+To qualify to apply for a sibling green card, you need to be a U.S. citizen who is at least 21 years of age.
 But who can you petition for when it comes to a sibling green card?

 • A brother or sister with whom you share biological parents